hitobito/development/doc/Devcontainer.md

 # Devcontainers & GitHub Codespaces

 This repository has devcontainers available.
 They are a standard way to run development completely isolated.
 You find more information about them on https://containers.dev.
+Essentially, it runs your favorite IDE inside a Docker Container.
 This documentation focuses on getting up and running and will not get into details about how devcontainers work.

 Devcontainers can be run locally or in the cloud with GitHub Codespaces.
 Each have their advantages and drawbacks.
 **Codespaces** are generally instant to start and immediately ready to run.
-However you need a (somewhat) stable internetconnection to work and they might cost something (for hobby use, the free usage will probably be enough: https://github.com/features/codespaces#pricing).
+However you need a (somewhat) stable internet connection to work and they might cost something (for hobby use, the free usage will probably be enough: https://github.com/features/codespaces#pricing).
 To learn more about codespaces, see [here](https://docs.github.com/en/codespaces).
 GitHubs documentation is quite thorough.
-**Locallly** running the devcontainers has the advantage that it's always free and doesn't need an internet connection to work but they need some time to pull all the docker images and ruby gems and to seed the database with initial test data.
+**Locally** running the devcontainers has the advantage that it's always free and doesn't need an internet connection to work but they need some time to pull all the docker images and ruby gems and to seed the database with initial test data.

-## Locally running
+## Local Setup

+> [!NOTE]
+> devcontainers can be used with many IDEs.
+This guide only presents VS Code, as it's Free.
+See https://containers.dev/supporting for more.

 To get started with locally running the devcontainers, you need the following:
 - [docker](https://docs.docker.com/get-docker/) and the [docker compose plugin](https://docs.docker.com/compose/install/)